taskcluster/taskcluster-mozilla-terraform/README.md

 If you are not already logged into Azure in your browser, the link provided by `terraform-runner.sh` will not work.
 Instead, follow the link in passwordstore, login, then follow the link provided by `terraform-runner.sh`.

+Google's Cloud Console is not compatible with multiple Google accounts (I know, right?).
+To use the console with your Mozilla account only, set up the Firefox Containers add-on to always open `https://console.cloud.google.com`.
+Then, in that same container, visit that URL and sign in to your Mozilla account.
+When prompted to click links in the console to authenticate to gcloud, do so in a tab assigned to this container.

 If you are prompted to accept the Googly terms of service, go to `https://console.cloud.google.com` and do so, then run `terraform` again.
 Note that you must be careful to login to the console with your work account -- unlike other Google properties, it is not "sticky".